matt77hias/blog/_posts/2017-09-07-ndc-to-projection-to-view-space.md

 # Introduction
 In [deferred shading](https://en.wikipedia.org/wiki/Deferred_shading), geometrical (e.g., normal, depth) and material data is stored in a GBuffer in a first pass.
 The actual lighting takes place in a second pass based on the data stored in the GBuffer.
-With regard to geometrical data, we minimally need a surface position and normal, both expressed in camera or world space coordinates depending on the space used for lighting calculations.
+With regard to geometrical data, we minimally need a surface position and normal, both expressed in camera or world space coordinates depending on the space used for lighting computations.
 There is no need, however, for storing an explicit surface position in the GBuffer (and thus wasting valuable memory resources and bandwidth), since this surface position can be reconstructed.
-(*For the remainder, we assume that the lighting calculations take place in camera space.
+(*For the remainder, we assume that the lighting computations take place in camera space.
-If you want to use world space instead, you need to additionally transform the reconstructed surface position from camera to world space before applying your lighting calculations.*)
+If you want to use world space instead, you need to additionally transform the reconstructed surface position from camera to world space before applying your lighting computations.*)

 # Perspective Camera Only Approach
 A (row-major) perspective transformation matrix has the following format: